 It is especially important to take pictures of the slip and fall scene when the fall is caused by snow or ice.
 Conditions change quickly when they are due to the weather, and it may be difficult to fully explain the state of the sidewalk without a visual representation.
 Without this information, it can be difficult to prove liability at all.

 Broken sidewalks or uneven surfaces can also be dangerous and cause accidents as well.
 The city is more likely to be responsible for the maintenance of the sidewalk, even when it is in front of a residence.
 When you are injured because of poor maintenance, you may need to initiate a suit against the city or other government entity.

 If possible, you should try to also take photos of the area where you were injured so you can show the city the exact area and how it looked.
 With broken sidewalks, however, you are more likely to be able to go back to the area after the fact and take photos.

 You may need to act quickly if you are injured due to a slip and fall on the sidewalk.
 In Boston, Massachusetts, for example, you must notify the city of your claim within 30 days of its occurrence.
 It is important to be able to show the city exactly where the accident occurred.

 Getting the right entity involved can be tricky as well.
 However, a personal injury attorney can help you with these details.
-Give Jim Glaser Law a call to discuss your legal options after a slip and fall in the Boston area.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.